marianmeres/dtokit/README.md

 **Zero dependencies.
 Full type safety.
 Minimal runtime overhead.**

-## Disclaimer
+## 🤖 Full Disclosure 🤖

-Built by a mass of highly-evolved neural connections (Claude) under the loose supervision of a mass of slightly-less-evolved neural connections ([@marianmeres](https://github.com/marianmeres)).
+This package was built by a mass of highly-evolved neural connections (Claude) under the loose supervision of a mass of slightly-less-evolved neural connections ([@marianmeres](https://github.com/marianmeres)).
 The human contributed the big ideas, mass caffeine consumption, and a frankly heroic number of "no, not like that" prompts.
 The AI did the actual typing.
 We make a great team—one of us just happens to be better at remembering semicolons.

-Also, thanks to [Lukas Votypka](https://github.com/lukasvotypka) for the initial idea.
+Thanks to [Lukas Votypka](https://github.com/lukasvotypka) for the initial idea.

 ## The Problem

 When receiving data through transports like WebSockets, postMessage, or custom protocols, you often need to:

 1. Identify what type of message you received
-2. Get full TypeScript type safety for that specific message type
+2. Get full TypeScript type safety for that specific message type`
 3. Do this without runtime validation overhead

 If your API uses a discriminator pattern (a field like `id` or `type` with literal string values), this factory automates the type narrowing.